Dearborn Public Library

 September, 2016

-Changed library hours in order to better serve our users.
-All libraries will be open Saturdays year-round and branch libraries will open earlier and close earlier.
-Library hours, effective January 1, 2017, will be as follows:
+Changed library hours in order to better serve users, all locations transition to open Saturdays year-round and branch libraries will open earlier and close earlier.

 Completed the Veterans Park and War Memorial and held a dedication in partnership with the Dearborn Allied War Veterans Council on Saturday, September 24, 2016.
 Neuman-Smith was the architectural firm and the Economic and Community Development Department was the lead City department on the Veterans Park and War Memorial construction.